landosilva/tatedrez/README.md

 <summary>🎖️ Conclusion</summary>

 ## 🎖️ Conclusion
-Overall, developing this challenge was a great experience where I took the chance to explore a few things that I was already interested in and I have to say that I'm proud of the final result and looking forward to hear from you.
+Overall, developing this challenge was a great experience where I had the chance to explore a few things that I was already interested in.
+I am proud of the final result and look forward to hearing from you.
 Thank you very much!

 </details>